Vartikaaaaa/AnalyziaPalette/CentralDogmaHub/README.md

 ## Project Overview

-GeneFlow API provides a modular FastAPI backend for essential biological sequence transformations.
+CentralDogmaHub API provides a modular FastAPI backend for essential biological sequence transformations.
 It enables clients to:

 - Obtain the reverse complement of DNA sequences
 - Transcribe DNA sequences into RNA
 - Translate RNA sequences into proteins

-Designed for integration with frontend apps or larger bioinformatics workflows.

 ---